eelkebrouwers/About-Me/README.md

 - 👋 Hi, I’m @eelkebrouwers
 - 👀 I’m interested in data analytics and visualization
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently following the Data Analyst nanodegree programm from Udacity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...